mkganyago/SpectralEvolutionFileReader/README.md

 A list of lists, where each inner list contains:

 metadata: A named list containing the metadata extracted from the file.
 data: A data frame containing the spectral data.

-Example Usage (see usage examples script)
+## Example Usage 2 (see usage examples script)

-# Example usage
 ```r
 folder_path <- "./Example_data/SpectralEvolution_files/"
 example_sed_files <- read_sed_dir(folder_path)